pfoo/acme-tiny-wrapper/README.md

+# acme-tiny wrapper

+This tiny bash script is a wrapper for https://github.com/diafygi/acme-tiny allowing easy deployment and management of LetsEncrypt SSL/TLS certificates.
+Syntax: ./wrapper.sh domain.tld ChallengeDir [Alternative Names separated by spaces]

+## Usage Example
-## This README suppose you are logged in as root user.
+This example suppose you are logged in as root user.

 ### Create a dedicated user for the script :
 ```